tanrax/twtxt-direct-message-extension/README.md

    The public key must be in a valid PEM format.

 2. **Encryption of DMs**:
    Direct messages must be encrypted using the recipient's public key to ensure confidentiality.
-Any modern cryptographic library supporting RSA or EC (Elliptic Curve) public/private key encryption can be used for this purpose.
+Any modern cryptographic library supporting EC (Elliptic Curve) public/private key encryption can be used for this purpose.

 3. **DM Syntax**:
    Direct messages must explicitly target the recipient using the `!<nick url>` syntax before the encrypted payload.